Business funding

 The act on discretionary government grants for business development (758/2021) entered into force on 1 November 2021.
 Support has since been part of the funding granted in the Innovation and Skills in Finland 2021–20217 regional and structural policy programme.

-Most of the funding for business development and investment projects comes from the European Regional Development Fund (ERDF).
+Most of the funding for business development and investment projects comes from the European Regional Development Fund (ERDF) and the Just Transition Fund (JTF).

 Business funding for rural areas

-Support for the development and investment needs of micro companies can also be sought from the Centre for Economic Development, Transport and the Environment.
+Support for the development and investment needs of micro companies can also be sought from the Economic Development Centre.
 However, the support comes from the European Agricultural Fund for Rural Development.
 The criteria for funding resemble those for support granted from the European Regional Development Fund or national funds.
 Further information about business support for rural areas is available on the website of the Finnish Food Authority.
 Business support for rural areas (ruokavirasto.fi)